philrz/super/book/src/super-sql/types/numbers.md

 the input values to `sum()` are coerced to `int64` and the result is `2::int64`.

+>[!NOTE]
-> _Further details of coercion rules are forthcoming in a future
+> Further details of coercion rules are forthcoming in a future
-> version of this documentation._
+> version of this documentation.

 #### Examples